Coskon/coskmusicbot/README.md

 - And more...

 ## Recently added
+- Changed the `help` message, finally.
+Now it looks better and is divided into categories.
+- Added `TESTED_SITED.md` to show which sites are tested and work.
+You can add to this list if you find any other site that works.
+- Added the `use_parameter` permission, which by default nobody has.
+The only way to add it is by going into the json files of the server, this is to avoid people inviting the bot into a server they are admins and changing the parameters.
+You can find the server id using external tools and your user id inside discord, with that you can find yourself in the `user_perms_(guild id).json` file and add the `use_parameter` permission.
 - Changed default font from `Normal` to `Monospace`.
 If you see anything weird change back to normal in the parameters or use `parameter font normal` and then `lang [en/es]`.
 - Changed youtube search function to be faster, and search age restricted videos without compromising speed.
 - Separated `forward` into `forward` and `backwards`.
 You can still negative time with both to do the opposite operation.
-- Added fonts, you can change fonts using `parameter font [font name]`, then running the `lang [language]` command (or restart the bot).
+- Added fonts, you can change fonts using `parameter font [font name]`.
 Available fonts: `normal`, `monospace`, `smallcaps`, `bubble`, `fullwidth`, `double_struck`, `bold`, `bold_italic`, `fraktur` and `script`.
-- Added `parameter` command, used to show parameters, their values and change them all within discord instead of going to the .txt file or the gradio ui (if you want only you to be able to modify them remove this command).
-- Now the bot should be able to recognize and play a few more links correctly.
-- Changed some embeds and the progress bar to look better.
-Still more embeds need to be changed before full release.

 ## Installation Guide
 - Install [Python](https://www.python.org/downloads/).